stezz/teachable-scripts/README.md

       -h, --help            show this help message and exit --search [SEARCH], -s [SEARCH]
-                            Searches specific text in the name of the course
+                            Searches specific text in the name of the course --output-file [FILENAME], -o [FILENAME
+                            Specify the output file

 By default this will generate leaderboards for all the courses in your school.
 If you want to generate the leaderboard for a specific course you can use

     python getLeaderboardCSV.py -s PART_OF_THE_NAME_OF_YOUR_COURSE

+You can also specify an output file name by using the -o:

+    python getLeaderboardCSV.py -o leaders.csv

 ## Cache and rate limits